synopse/mORMot2/src/tools/mget/README.md

 ## Hash Verification

-A cryptographic hash (typically MD5, SHA1 or SHA256) can be retrieved from the server before getting the file itself, so that it will checked at the end of the download.
+A cryptographic hash (typically MD5, SHA1 or SHA256) can be retrieved from the server before getting the file itself, to be checked at the end of the download.
 On recent 64-bit Intel/AMD, SHA-NI opcodes will be used for fast SHA1 and SHA256 calculation.

 You could also supply the hash at the command line level, if you know its value, e.g. from a public web site article.